Philosophy, Objectives &Scope

 In methodology, identify the methods, apparatus and producers in sufficient detail to allow other researcher to reproduce the results.
 Give references for established methods, including statistical methods, provide references and brief description of methods that have been published but are not well known.
 Describe new or substantially modified methods, give reasons for using them and evaluate their limitations.
 Mention setting, study design, sampling method, sample size, inclusion/exclusion criteria wherever applicable without adding any sub-headings.
 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 Report the number of observations.

-References for study design and statistical methods should be to standard works when possible rather then to articles in which designs or methods were originally reported.
+References for study design and statistical methods should be to standard works when possible rather than to articles in which designs or methods were originally reported.

 Indicate whether variables were transformed for analysis.
 Provide details about hypothesis were tested, what statistical tests were used, and what are the outcome were.
 Indicate the level of significance used in test.